-7. Responses upon detection of a violation
+(4) Responses upon detection of a violation

-The quarantine station with which the import notification was filed for the relevant food, the MHLW and relevant local governments will, in cooperation with each other, instruct the importer to promptly abandon or recall the violating food and at the same time direct the importer to investigate into the cause of the violation and take appropriate preventive measures.
-In addition to these responses, other necessary measures including the reinforcement of inspection on importation will be introduced in accordance with the following procedures:
+The quarantine station, the MHLW and relevant local governments will, in cooperation with each other, instruct the importer to promptly abandon or recall the violating food and at the same time direct the importer to investigate into the cause of the violation and take appropriate preventive measures to secure the safety of imported foods in accordance with the following procedures.
+In addition to these responses, other necessary measures including the reinforcement of inspection on importation will be introduced:

-(1) When a violation is detected through the inspection on importation or any other procedures:

-1) In the case where the violating food has not yet cleared customs:
+- (i) When a violation is detected through the inspection on importation or any other procedures: - a.
+In the case where the violating food has not yet cleared customs: